 If this is the first time you’ve experienced these strange noises or noise in your head, then I would give yourself a few days off or a week without exposing yourself to overly loud sounds.
 Your auditory system has to have a break from this exposure every now and again, as most people working in this industry will understand this themselves; from the A&R guys at gigs every night, to the producers/engineers listening in headphones or loud playback speakers.

 It feels hard to justify until you have experienced tinnitus, but give your ears a break.

 2. Use ear protection

-The next thing I would do is to get some good quality earplugs.
+The next thing I would do is to get some good quality earplugs (our guide to the best earplugs for musicians can help).
 The importance of ear protection cannot be emphasised enough.
 Help Musicians UK supports musicians by subsidising the cost of personalised moulded ear plugs and hearing check-ups via their Musicians Hearing Health Scheme.
 For non-musicians, you can find local places online, and I would recommend something moulded to your ear.

 Try to think about the types of loud places or gigs, clubs etc that you may want to protect your ears from and don’t forget to take your plugs with you.

 If the noise of tinnitus persists, then I would urge you to do several things:

 Phone the doctor at the first moment you sense that the tinnitus is not going away.
 There is a very clear path to wellness that you can take via the conventional methods.